AvinandanBose/DataStructureAndAlgorithm_Theory/ReadMe.md

 ----------------------------------------------
 Step 1: Find the prime factors of m.
 Step 2: Find the prime factors of n.
 Step 3: Identify all the common factors in the two prime expansions found in Step 1 and Step 2.
-(If p is a common factor occurring p_m   and p_n  times in m and n ,respectively ,it should be repeated min⁡{p_m,p_n } times.)
+(If p is a common factor occurring p_m   and p_n  times in m and n ,respectively , it should be repeated min⁡{p_m,p_n } times.)

 E.g.:
 	60 =  2 ×2 ×3 ×5